-Important Dates for 2014-15
+Important Dates for 2020-2021

 The Fulbright program seeks to promote international understanding by offering awards for one year of research very broadly defined, university study, or English language teaching abroad.
 Support is available for most countries and regions around the world.
 The number of grants in each country varies from year to year.
 Check the Fulbright site online which is updated in May each year, and work with the Fulbright faculty advisors spring/summer before senior year.
-You may apply for only one program (Full Grant or English Language Teaching Assistantship) in one country.
+You may apply for only one program (Research/Study Grant or English Language Teaching Assistantship) in one country.

 Information on this page is for the U.S. Student Program for one-year study and research grants, and English Teaching Assistantships (ETAs).
 Awards vary from country to country based on living costs and normally cover transportation and living expenses including health insurance.
 Language and orientation courses, and tuition and books if relevant, may also be covered.